anjali200403/SaneQL-to-SQL-compiler-conversion-using-lex-and-yacc/README.md

 # SaneQL-to-SQL-compiler-conversion-using-lex-and-yacc

-This project is a SaneQL (a simplified SQL-like query language) to MySQL converter implemented using Yacc and Lex.
+This project is a SaneQL (a simple and Expressive Query Language) to MySQL converter implemented using Yacc and Lex.
 It allows users to convert SaneQL queries into equivalent MySQL queries.
+The code is limited to specific SaneQl queries and can be modified to include more.

 ## Table of Contents